JThor1990/DMR_GroupSizeEffects/README.md

-# "No obvious benefit of group size in wild Damaraland mole-rats _Fukomys_ _damarensis_"
+# "Fitness of breeders in social Damaraland mole-rats is independent of group size"

 The files in this repository provide the R code necessary to replicate all of the analyses in the paper.
 All the data were collected from a population of mole-rats living around the Kuruman River Reserve, Northern Cape, South Africa.